-- 5.8.1 The grounds for the suspension. - 5.8.2 The length of the suspension. - 5.8.3 Particulars of any Student Behaviour Agreement or Probationary Enrolment the College proposes to make for the student after the period of suspension. - 5.8.4 The student's right of appeal under this policy.
+- 5.8.1 The grounds for the suspension. - 5.8.2 The length of the suspension.

+- 5.8.3 Particulars of any Student Behaviour Agreement or Probationary Enrolment the College proposes to make for the student after the period of suspension. - 5.8.4 The student's right of appeal under this policy.

-The College must also provide the student and the student's parent or carer with written confirmation of the above information.
+The College must then inform the student and the student's parent or caregiver in writing of the above.

+The student must comply with any Student Behaviour Agreement or Probationary Enrolment proposed by the College.
 All relevant members of the College's staff will be notified of such suspension at the appropriate time.
 While respecting as far as possible the right to the confidentiality of the student, the wellbeing of others must be considered.